Symmetric and Antisymmetric Quantum States from Graph Structure and Orientation: Exchange Symmetry and Generalized Graph States

 The impossibility of generating fully antisymmetric states within the standard $CZ$-based graph-state formalism naturally raises the question of whether an alternative graph-based construction can accommodate fermionic exchange symmetry.
 In particular, one may ask whether the obstruction identified above is intrinsic to graph-theoretic descriptions or rather a consequence of the specific choice of two-qubit interaction underlying conventional graph states.

 To address this question, we consider a generalized framework based on a different class of two-body gates.
 While no graph-theoretic construction of antisymmetric states appears to exist in the literature, it is worth noting that, outside the context of graph states, antisymmetric multipartite states can be generated using quantum gates.
-For instance, Ref.~\cite{Jex2003} presents a construction of the totally antisymmetric state for three-dimensional systems using two-qubit gates.
-Generalizing such construction to any odd dimension was one of the motivations for the present paper.
+For instance, Ref.~\cite{Jex2003} presents a construction of the fully antisymmetric state for three-dimensional systems using two-qubit gates.
+Generalizing such a construction to any dimension is one of the motivations for the present paper.

 Motivated by these observations, we introduce here a gate-based formulation that enables the systematic construction of antisymmetric states and admits a natural interpretation in terms of directed graphs.
-The key ingredient is a non-commutative two-qudit gate, denoted $GR$, acting on pairs of $d$-level systems (qudits).
-Its action is defined as
+The key ingredient is an asymmetric two-qudit gate, denoted $GR^{(l,k)}$~\cite{Jex2003}, acting on pairs of $n$-level systems (qudits).
+This operator is closely related to the generalized quantum XOR (GXOR) gate introduced in \cite{Alber2000}, differing only by a relabeling of the control and target registers and by modular inversion.
+Gates of this type are standard entangling operations in qudit quantum information and are closely related to the generalized controlled-addition (or SUM) gate widely used in qudit quantum circuits; see, e.g., \cite{Zhou2003,Wang2003}.
+The asymmetry of the $GR$ gate under index exchange will play a crucial role in the construction below, as it allows the orientation of graph edges to influence the symmetry properties of the resulting state.
+Its action on computational-basis states is defined by